 - Learn the language (and have your child learn, too!)

 - Honor cultural heroes and leaders of your child’s ethnicity

 - Maintain a connection to your child’s biological parents, through open adoption

 - Join groups with multi-racial families

 What Are Some Potential Effects of Transracial Adoption?

-Adopting a child of a different race can be complicated at times, but is always well worth it.
-As long as you are open, realistic, make a real effort to embrace your child’s culture, and provide him with a diverse upbringing, you will set your child up for a successful future.
+Adopting a child of a different race than you can bring unique challenges; but as long as you are open, realistic, make a real effort to embrace your child’s culture, and provide him with a diverse upbringing, you will set your child up for a successful future.